coded-circuit/CosmicZoom/README.md

 - **Adaptive Performance**: Only relevant image tiles are loaded, optimising performance for standard devices and web browsers.
 - **Interactive Video Exploration**: Optionally view time-lapse or sequential imagery for Earth or planetary surfaces.

-## Potential Use Cases
-- **Public Engagement**: Museums or educational platforms can let visitors explore the imagery interactively.
-- **Research**: Scientists can analyse changes over time, or annotate features for study.

 ## Technologies
 - Frontend: HTML, CSS, JavaScript
 - Image Handling: Tile-based streaming, multi-resolution pyramids